lassade/Sprite2DBakedLighting/README.md

 ### Updates

 Latest Unity builds changed the Sprites-Diffuse shader and removed the ligthmaps support, the new shader Custom/Sprites-Ligthmap adds this function back.
 Thanks Coresi7 for pointing it out and for providing the shader.

+### TODO

+The baked lightmaps have too much redundant parts, this causes alot of video memory been used for the same parts of the static lighting.
+A possible fix for this maybe combine all the meshes into a single one, then spliting into multiple squares,